Two ducks on a rock in the water on Isle Royale

 Ecology at Michigan Tech

-At Michigan Tech, our ecologists are out in the field doing hands-on learning.
-Students in our Applied Ecology and Environmental Science program take two outdoor labs in their first semester—that's five hours of time outside each week and attend Integrated Field Practicum (or "camp") during the summer or fall of their third year at our research forest.
+At Michigan Tech, our ecologists in the College of Forest Resources and Environmental Science are out in the field doing hands-on learning.
+Students studying Applied Ecology and Environmental Science and Wildlife Ecology and Conservation take two outdoor labs in their first semester—that's five hours of outdoor time every week.
+They live at our research forest center for Integrated Field Practicum during the summer or fall of their third year.
+Students in Ecology and Evolutionary Biology also roam our Keweenaw Peninsula backyard, teeming with waters, forests, and wetlands, for fieldwork.
+And, like our biological sciences majors, they get personalized attention in up-to-date labs.

 Students with hard hats kneeling in the woods at the Ford Center taking measurements.